shinyen17/FishEatFish/README.md

-# 🐟🐠🐡Fish Eat Fish 🐋🦈🎮
+# Fish Eat Fish 🐟🐠🐡🐋🦈🎮

 **Fish Eat Fish**, a simple and fun Java game where you're a hungry little fish trying to grow big and strong!

 Eat smaller fish 🐟, avoid the big ones 🐋, and swim your way through **4 exciting levels**! 🌊